 Sec.
 C5-20-15.
-Classified and Unclassified Service133.
+Classified and Unclassified Service.
+15

-- (a) The Civil Service of Stamford is hereby divided into the Unclassified and the Classified Service.
-The Unclassified Service shall comprise: - (b) Elected officers and persons appointed to fill the vacancies in elective offices; - (c) Members of Boards, Commissions, Committees and other members of Departments and Agencies serving without pay; - (d) The Director of Legal Affairs (Corporation Counsel), any deputy, any assistant Corporation Counsels, any special counsel for the City appointed by the Corporation Counsel and the Staff Counsel to the Board of Representatives appointed in accordance with Sec.
-C2-10-3(1); - (e) Superintendents, certified school administrators, principals and teachers in the School System of the City; - (f) Members of Boards, Commissions or Committees appointed to conduct a temporary and special inquiry or investigation; - (g) The Director of Administration, the Director of Operations, the Director of Public Safety, Health and Welfare, the Chief of Police, the Fire Chief, the Director of Health and any Assistant(s) to the Mayor; - (h) All other positions now existing or hereafter created and designated as Unclassified by ordinance of the Board of Representatives.
+<(a) The Civil Service of Stamford is hereby divided into the Unclassified and the Classified Service.
+The Unclassified Service shall comprise:

+- ([a] < b >) Elected officers and persons appointed to fill the vacancies in elective offices; - ([b] < c >) Members of Boards, Commissions, Committees and other members of Departments and Agencies serving without pay; - ([c]<d>) The Director of Legal Affairs (Corporation Counsel), [his or her]<any> deputy, any assistant Corporation Counsels [and] any special counsel for the City appointed by the Corporation Counsel<and the Staff Counsel to the Board of Representatives appointed in accordance with Sec.
+C2-10-3(1)>; - ([d] < e>) Superintendents, certified school administrators, principals and teachers in the School System of the City: - ([e] < /> Members of Boards, Commissions or Committees appointed to conduct a temporary and special inquiry or investigation; - ([f] < g>) The Director of Administration, the Director of Operations, the Director of Public Safety, Health and Welfare, the Chief of Police, the Fire Chief, the Director of Health and any Assistant(s) to the Mayor; - ([g]<h>) All other positions now existing or hereafter created and designated as Unclassified by [ordinance]Ordinance of the Board of Representatives.